 Our network of nearly 600 preceptors across New York state plays an essential role in educating our students across multiple graduate programs.
 We thank you for your commitment to preparing future generations of advanced practice nurses and health care leaders, ready to take on the challenges of today’s health care system.

 Being a preceptor is a mutually rewarding experience.
 Our preceptors work with the brightest and most dedicated nursing and health care students.
 We work hard to match you with a student who will be a good fit within your practice.

 UR School of Nursing preceptors also enjoy the following benefits:

-Are you ready to take the next step in helping to develop future generations of nurses?
+Are you ready to take the next step in helping to develop future generations of nurses or health care leaders?
 The UR School of Nursing is in need of highly-qualified clinicians from across the Western New York region with a minimum of one-year experience as an NP, CNM, or MD/DO.

 "Best single advice I would offer students in new and stressful situations is to remember to be a nurse.
 The interest in doing more and expanding our roles can distract from the most valuable thing we offer our clients: Nursing."

 "When I was a student, I felt that my preceptors were most influential on my independent practice.
 My first preceptors inspired me to continue in my training, seek knowledge and experiences.
 I aspire to be the mentor that a student remembers and uses the skills and knowledge I was able to impart on them."

 "I place a great value on the role of the psychiatric NP and having a student with me to share in my values provides me with even more enthusiasm about mental health care as a whole."

 "Precepting is an investment, in yourself and in the future of our field and of our respective professions."

 "I love to precept because it allows me to keep my practice current and helps show students different types of nursing not necessarily at the bedside.
 There are so many possibilities in nursing so I love exposing the students to these various other roles of a nurse. "